 In terms of component specifications, the aircraft industry has some of the strictest criteria.
 Extreme temperature and pressure, and substances must be tolerated while being exposed to repetitive stresses in aerospace components.
 They need to be as light as feasible.
 Individual component failures frequently result in system breakdowns on aircraft transporting people and goods.
 As a result, a malfunction is never an option.
 Aerospace experts have employed 3D print inspection tools to minimize the cost of low-volume parts, which is crucial for airplanes.

-The elements that make good robot parts combine well with 3D printing capabilities, from versatility to reduction of weight.
+The elements that make good robot parts, including those conducive to 3D modeling, combine well with 3D printing capabilities, from versatility to reduction of weight.
 Parts like robot arm and sensors mounts are costly to produce and must be modified for each application.
 To lower the weight of the overall product, robotic engineers utilize 3D printers for end-of-arm castings and end-use parts, ranging from gripping fingers to entire robot components.
 This allows the molds to move quicker and carry larger objects.

 3D printers are utilized by everyone from race car teams to original equipment manufacturers (OEMs) for every automaker in the globe.
 The fundamental value of 3D printed parts for manufacturers today is in the equipment and fittings that facilitate the production process, not in the processing parameters for automobiles.
 Jigs, fittings, and prototypes, which must be rigid, sturdy, and lasting, are the most popular parts generated by automobiles.
 3D printers are also frequently utilized to create replacement parts for antique automobiles.
 This guarantees that enough parts are accessible to service older vehicles and perform routine maintenance.

 Sector of education